 The NEOS Server offers MINTO for the solution of mixed-integer linear

-programs posed in AMPL
+programs posed in AMPL format.

 linear programming relaxations.
-It also provides
+MINTO provides automatic constraint

-classification, preprocessing, primal heuristics
+classification, preprocessing, primal heuristics, and constraint

 MINTO uses the LP solver

-Coin-OR project to solve the
+from the Coin-OR project to solve the

 The original authors of MINTO are:

-The user must submit a model in
+The user must submit a model in AMPL

 The commands file can contain any AMPL command or set options for MINTO.